hjabird/cvortex/src/README.md

 - `P2D.c`: 2D vortex particle methods (CPU + calls to GPU methods).
 - `VortFunc.c`: Vortex regularisation functions.
 - `accelerators.c`: Handeling of accelerator API.
+- `RedistFunc.c`: Particle redistribution functions.

+These are supported by helper functions in
+- `gridkey.h/c`: Functions for working with particles on grids.

 If compiled with `CVTX_USING_OPENCL`the following files are also used:
 - `nbody.cl`: The opencl implementation of many to many interactions.
 This is embedded as text within the final library, hence is written as a C string.